-Holly Farm Meadow (TQ358306, Figure 6).
-This was surveyed on 29 May 2008.
-This MG5c meadow contained some special species: Dyer's Greenweed (Genista tinctoria), Ragged-robin (Lychnis flos-cuculi) and Cowslip (Primula veris) but was less species-rich than the average with 19 (13-25) species per sample.
-At the time of the Tithe survey (1841) it was known as Hollow Field and was pasture.
-The field was meadow in 1931 (Land Utilisation Survey).
+Holly Farm Meadow (TQ358306, Figure 6) was surveyed on 29 May 2008.
+This MG5c meadow contained some special species: Dyer's Greenweed (Genista tinctoria), Ragged-robin (Lychnis flos-cuculi) and Cowslip (Primula veris), but was less species-rich than the average with 19 (13-25) species per sample.